NCERT Solutions for Class 10 History Chapter 3 – CBSE Free PDF Download

-Therefore these colonies organised themselves as a group – the Group of 77 (or G-77) – to demand a new international economic order (NIEO).
-By the NIEO they meant a system that would give them real control over their natural resources, more development assistance, fairer prices for raw materials, and better access for their manufactured goods in developed countries’ markets.
+Therefore, these colonies organised themselves as a group – the Group of 77 (or G-77) – to demand a new international economic order (NIEO).
+By the NIEO, they meant a system that would give them real control over their natural resources, more development assistance, fairer prices for raw materials, and better access to their manufactured goods in developed countries’ markets.

 The Making of a Global World Summary

-The NCERT Class 9 India and the Contemporary World – II Chapter 3 talks about the following topics:
+The NCERT Solutions for Class 10 Social Studies History – India and the Contemporary World – II Chapter 3 talks about the following topics:

 - The Pre-modern World